Understanding and Bridging the Planner-Coder Gap: A Systematic Study on the Robustness of Multi-Agent Systems for Code Generation: Fuzzing MAS with Semantically Equivalent Requirements

 \subsection{Fuzzing Results}

 \T~\ref{tab:fuzzing_result} presents the performance differences of MASs before and after fuzzing.
 The \textit{Drop} represents the decrease rate of pass@10 after fuzzing.
-Our results reveal that all MASs with different backend LLMs experience performance degradation, with pass@10 decreases 7.9\%-- 83.3\%.
-Specifically, SCCG (GPT-3.5) on CodeContest demonstrates the highest accuracy drop, while PairCoder (GPT-4o) on MBPP-ET exhibits the best robustness.
+Our results reveal that all MASs with different backend LLMs experience performance degradation, with pass@10 decreasing by 7.9\%-- 83.3\%.
+Specifically, SCCG (GPT-3.5) on CodeContest demonstrates the highest accuracy drop, while PairCoder (GPT-4o) on MBPP exhibits the best robustness.
 These findings demonstrate that current MASs suffer from robustness issues when confronted with semantically equivalent questions, despite achieving promising results on original datasets.

 Our fuzzing results reveal that different MASs exhibit varying degrees of robustness issues.
-PairCoder consistently demonstrates the best robustness across most datasets, while SCCG and MetaGPT show more severe performance degradation.
-For instance, when using GPT-3.5 as the backend LLM on HumanEval ET, PairCoder's performance drops by only 11.8\%, whereas SCCG and MetaGPT experience over 30\% decline.
+PairCoder consistently demonstrates the best robustness across most datasets, while SCCG and MetaGPT suffer from more severe performance degradation.
+For instance, when using GPT-3.5 as the backend LLM on HumanEval , PairCoder's performance drops by only 11.8\%, whereas SCCG and MetaGPT experience over 30\% decline.
 The superior robustness of PairCoder can be attributed to its navigator agent that generates and selects optimal plans from multiple candidates.
 However, PairCoder's advantage diminishes on CoderEval, where it suffers the largest performance drop due to its heavy reliance on public test cases for iterative code refinement, which CoderEval does not provide.
-Meanwhile, MetaGPT shows better robustness on MBPP ET and CoderEval, which contain shorter questions with minimal explanations, aligning with MetaGPT's design philosophy of processing brief user requirements.
+Meanwhile, MetaGPT shows better robustness on MBPP and CoderEval, which contain shorter questions with minimal explanations, aligning with MetaGPT's design philosophy of processing brief user requirements.
 These findings suggest that plan selection mechanisms and dataset characteristics may influence MAS robustness.